 A Certificate of deposit (CD) is the type of high-yield savings account, which offers a better higher return for savings compared with those traditional savings accounts in the bank.
 Provide further, customers who are interested in putting money in CDs, are required to deposit money for a fixed period of time with a fixed interest rate.
 For example, you have a range of options for choosing the period of CDs: 3 months, 6 months, one year, or even 5 years.
 In return, Banks will pay you the interest fees plus the initial investment back at the end of the fixed period.

 For this reason, certificates of deposit are one of the best and safest alternatives to bank savings accounts because they provide a better return and higher interest rates.
-From the investment perspective, the CD and bond are considered defensive assets to help smooth out your investment portfolio when it comes to the high volatile stock market.
+From the investment perspective, the CD and bonds are considered defensive assets to help smooth out your investment portfolio when it comes to the highly volatile stock market.

 Certificates of Deposit Pros